Founder of Practice Makes Perfect

 Karim Abouelnaga is the founder of

-Practice Makes Perfect, a nonprofit that works to narrow the achievement gap by providing low-income students with mentorship and resources that are beyond the reach of their inner-city public schools.
+Practice Makes Perfect, a benefit corporation that works to narrow the achievement gap for low-income public schools.

 By adapting these mindsets, founders can help scale their business into a successful venture.

 Running a lean company in the beginning may require some corners to be cut.